UWL-CODERS/CODERS_Website/INSTALL.md

 Performing an update consists of the following steps:

+1. Copy `/srv/CODERS_Website-main/` to `/srv/CODERS_Website-main-OLD/`

-1. Replace the existing source tree at `/srv/CODERS_Website-main/` with a new one.
+2. Replace the existing source tree at `/srv/CODERS_Website-main/` with a new one.

-2. Run `dnf update` to update the system packages.
+3. Run `dnf update` to update the system packages.

-3. Run `systemctl restart coders` to restart the service.
+4. Run `systemctl restart coders` to restart the service.

 ## Further Reading & Resources